-How much our world has changed in just a few weeks.
-COVID-19 has already claimed thousands of lives and destroyed countless others across the globe and, unfortunately, more will be still affected.
-It caused a devastating crisis to healthcare as well as the economy.
+How much our world has changed over the past year.
+COVID-19 has claimed millions of lives and negatively impacted countless others across the globe and, unfortunately, more will be still affected.
+It caused a devastating crisis to health care as well as the economy.
 As with many other viruses, COVID-19 causes more serious disease in older people whose immune systems are weaker and those with underlying diseases such as diabetes, chronic heart or lung conditions and those on immunosuppressant medications.

 Perhaps, though, there is a lesson to be learned here that could improve our lives going forward.

 It is well established that our lifestyles have a tremendous impact on our immune systems and overall health.

 To start, the Standard American Diet (the abbreviation for which appropriately spells “SAD”), is detrimental to our immune system through variety of mechanisms: by contributing to obesity and diabetes, by its devastating effect on gut microbiome (which is intimately connected to our immune system and brain health) and even by depriving us of healthy fats like fish oil, fiber and essential micronutrients.